Janmejay1998/CS-583-A-Deep-Learning/Homework Assignment 1/Readme.md

 •Repeat the above experiment, but train the network with the following regularizations and compare with the results in the previous experiment:

-L2 regularization [4 points]
+* L2 regularization [4 points]

 Comments: no need to implement them on your own; the software framework typically provides implementations for L2 regularization and dropout.

-1Each epoch is a pass over the training data.
+1 Each epoch is a pass over the training data.
 Suppose you use batches of size b, and the training data set has n points, then an epoch consists of n/b batches.
 Note that you can divide the data set into batches and then round-robin over the batches.
 You can also randomly sample, say 64 points for each batch.
 Either way is OK, and typically there is no performance difference between them.
 When these batches are randomly sampled, it is possible that some points are not in any of them, but we still call these batches a pass over the data.
 Acknowledgement: Thanks Princeton COS 495 for this homework.